 You don’t have to work in a corporate office to increase your salary.
-Trade jobs are great career options that don’t require a 4-year degree, are in high demand, and many have the potential to earn six figures as your seniority grows.
+High-paying trade jobs are great career options that don’t require a 4-year degree, are increasing in demand, and many have the potential to earn six figures as your seniority grows.

 ?